cmkhaledsaifullah/bigclonewe/README.md

 5. Now write "java -jar bigcloneeval.evaluation.jar" to run the springboot application.
 6. Go to your web browser and navigate http://localhost:8080/cloneranking/home and you will get the interface you are looking for.

-For any query please an issue.
+For any query please create an issue.

 Thanks.